saeed-sufi/ned/README.md

 * Install wordpress on htdocs folder of xampp installation.
 You can access the website by writing "localhost/nameofthewebsitefolder" in the browser address bar.
 Then go to admin panel of MySQL in xampp to create the database for your website.

+* A `collation` in database, will determine how the characters are sorted and compared.

 * Remember to delete `install.php` file from `wp-admin` folder in `public-html` root of the server.

 * always use `wp-config.php` file to edit and install wordpress instead of using the wordpress gui installer.